Boskicl/Python-DMD-Methods/README.md

 3) exact-DMD Algorithm.
 (Working on)

 # Code Use:
 The codes have their own data files for them specifically data from the papers.
-Some of the data files are available to the public while some are not.
-If they are allowed, I will add them into a new folder.
 Most of the codes I will upload will only require you to put in your own data file (excel file or mat file or whatever you use) and run the code.

 ## Readme File is the PDF